 Films were another of the many components of this phenomenon.
 Going to the movies in the Twenties was one of the most popular past-times for all classes.
 It was inexpensive, so people went at least once a week, but twice or three times a week wasn’t uncommon.
 People (especially young people) would enjoy the same stories across the country, across social classes, even across the colour line.
 They would watch the same beautiful actors on screen, they would watch and learn the same behaviour and slang.
 Ultimately, they would nest the same hopes and dreams and need for the future.

-It’s little known that the greatest output of featured films in the US occurred during the 1920s and 1930s.
+It’s little known that the highest output of featured films in the US occurred during the 1920s and 1930s.
 Previous to this time, films had mostly been produced in New Jersey and Long Island, but in the 1920s the industry moved to Hollywood, because of its inexpensive land and its dry, sunny climate that allowed to film outdoors the year around.

 The Big-Five studios had vast studios with elaborate sets.
 They owned their own exhibiting theatres, as well as production and distribution facilities.
 They also built luxurious picture palaces that were designed for orchestras to play music to accompany projected films.
 Sound appeared in films the first time n 1923, but only in 1927, when The Jazz Singer came out and was a huge success, did the industry really take up the ‘talkies’.